bsrobinson/AspNetMvcWebpack-Template/README.md

 When publishing (via `dotnet publish`), webpack will be run in production mode which will minify the javascript and css, and remove map files and debugger statements.

 A publish script is provided to package the published applications and upload the files to your server.
-The script currently only supports publish to [Azure Web App](https://azure.microsoft.com/en-gb/products/app-service/web); other services can be added.
+The script currently only supports publish to [Azure Web App](https://azure.microsoft.com/en-gb/products/app-service/web); other services can be added (see `./.template-scripts/publish/`).

 To publish the application, run: